jrtaal/git-server-docker/README.md

 ### Docker-Compose

-You can edit docker-compose.yml and run this container with docker-compose:
+You can edit docker-compose.yml and run this container with docker-compose.
+The default file will run the git server on port 2222:

 	$ docker-compose up -d